NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

 **(3) Miscellaneous**

-`mknod` creates a new device file.
+3.1 `mknod` creates a new device file.

+3.2 file systems is managed by the kernel.